 The building and works do not generate any additional wastewater unless it is connected to a reticulated sewerage system,

-Any site cut required is less than one metre in depth.
+Any site cut associated with the new building or works is less than one metre in depth.

-Any site cut required is less than 300 square metres in area.
+Any site cut associated with the new building or works is less than 300 square metres in area.

-No stormwater is discharged within 100 metres from a waterway unless it is discharged into the street drainage system or into a legal point of discharge.
+No stormwater from the new building or works is discharged within 100 metres from a waterway unless it is discharged into the street drainage system or into a legal point of discharge.

 The buildings and works are an extension to an existing building and the extension does not encroach on the capacity of the existing effluent disposal field.